HomeSite Map

 By 3:30 am, after Paul recorded some additional vocals for the song “The Fool On The Hill,” creating the need for another mono mix of that song to be made, the session was finally over.
 With all this work being done on “I Am The Walrus” at this point, everyone may have thought that the song was complete.
 This was surprisingly not the case!

 The next day (or should I say later that day), September 28th, 1967, intricate work was undertaken to create a usable mono mix of the song.
-George Martin and engineers Ken Scott and Richard Lush entered EMI Studio Two at 4 pm for work on some of the “Magical Mystery Tour” songs.
+George Martin and engineers Ken Scott and Richard Lush entered the control room of EMI Studio Two at 4 pm for work on some of the “Magical Mystery Tour” songs.
 After creating tape copies of the film’s title song and “Flying” for use in the actual film, they gave attention to “I Am The Walrus” by syncing up two tape machines to combine the previous day's finished recording (“take 25,” containing all recorded elements so far bounced down to one track) onto track two of the four-track tape that contained the rhythm track, Paul’s bass and John’s vocal (“take 17”).
 They had to have worked very hard to sync up these two tapes to get them to mesh well together, the results showing a slight variation in tape speeds noticeable on the finished product (especially where the drums come in for the first time).
 At 5:30 pm, this session was complete.

 However, the next session of the day began around 7 pm in the same studio, this time with The Beatles present.
 This session began with an actual attempt by the same engineering team at creating the coveted mono mix of “I Am The Walrus.”
 They took the newly created “take 17” and made four tries at making a mono mix (incorrectly numbered 2 through 5), their first attempt (“remix 2”) being deemed the best at this point.
 Then they performed some editing of “remix 2” to get it to what they thought was a finished state.
 This being completed at around 9 pm, the rest of the session was devoted to the song “Flying,” this session not winding up until 3 am the following morning.